Christian Niccum

 What twelve-year old has the foresight, commitment and courage to move across the country to chase a dream that's fifteen years away?...meet Christian Niccum.

 In the summer of 1990 Christian was scouted at a USA Luge youth screening camp held near his home in Seattle, Washington.
 It didn't take long for the US Luge Association coaches to recognize his athletic potential and in short order Christian was on his way to Lake Placid, NY to get on the ice.
 Little did he know at the time that Lake Placid would become a second home for the next fifteen years.
 Christian quickly moved his way up the ranks of young sliders, not only in the US, but around the world.
 He went on to win four consecutive World Jr. Champion titles en route to becoming one of the USA's most decorated young sliders.
 Transitioning to the senior circuit, Christian continued to make his way to the podium, winning six international World Cup medals.
 In 1998, he narrowly missed an Olympic team birth and stood by to watch his teammates win the first ever US Olympic luge medals.
 By then, having spent the better part of his life living on the road on the luge circuit, Christian took two seasons off from competitive sliding and took up coaching while he refocused on his on future and goals.
 The medal winning performance of his former teammates in Salt Lake City in 2002 inspired Christian to come back to competitive sliding and the time spent coaching provided him a sharpened eye with which to refine his own skills.
-Since then, Christian has become the number two ranked driver in the country and a fixture on Team USA's World Cup and World Championship Team.
-He has his sights fixed on the podium at the Olympic Games in Torino in '06.
+In 2006, he made his Olympic debut and has since continued to climb the sliding ranks.
+Now with teammate Dan Joye, they are the number one ranked team in the US.

-"As a former World Champion, I know what if feels like to win - there's nothing else like it, and it's that feeling you get inside, that feeling of hard work paying off, that's the biggest motivation I've ever known.
+"As a former World Champion, I know what it feels like to win - there's nothing else like it, and it's that feeling you get inside, that feeling of hard work paying off, that's the biggest motivation I've ever known.
 My time off from competition, while I was coaching, I feel has made me a better technical slider but more importantly, it reaffirmed for me that this is what I want to be doing with my life - competing.
-I left home a long time ago to become and Olympian.
+I left home a long time ago to become an Olympic champion.
 I'm now more committed to accomplishing that than ever. "

 Athletic Accomplishments